pravbala/cicd-pipeline-train-schedule-dockerdeploy/README.md

 # cicd-pipeline-train-schedule-dockerdeploy

-This is a simple train schedule app written using nodejs.
+ simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app